AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

   * Great for performing inaccurate but likely to hit a player.

+  * Can target empty areas to increase innacuracy, but still likely to hit a player.

-* Case 2: Center Values
+* Case 2: Support Vector Centers

   * Great for maximum number of hits.